syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 * Transparent

-The visual style can be applied for the DockingManager using the property `VisualStyle` , an attached property of the `SkinStorage`.
+The visual style can be applied for the DockingManager using the property `VisualStyle` property of the `SkinStorage`.

 * Blend – Set the visual style as Blend for the DockingManager.